 There were 30 terminations during the year.
 Fourteen were voluntary resignations.
 Three dismissals were a result of disciplinary steps instituted by the employer.
-The Municipality's absenteeism rate is higher than the norm and needs to be addressed.
+For the following months the absenteeism rate were below 3%; October 2015, November 2015, December 2015, January 2016, February 2016 and June 2016.
+Management is keeping a close eye on absenteeism.